DouglasSam/Custom-Winapps-Tutorial/src/views/resources/README.md

 - Download the winapps config files
 - Set up aliases for easy management

+This presumes that your device supports and has enabled virtualization.
+If not see your motherboard or device manual on how to enable it.

 > It is also theoretically possible to run the Windows VM on a different machine (through the same docker setup, or even
 > potentially a hypervisor like proxmox), e.g. a server.
 This can help with performance and local machine resources.
 > This